 On July 28, 2003, the BTA issued to Sohu Internet a Telecommunications and Information Services Operating License (or ICP license).
 On June 10, 2004, Goodfeel obtained an ICP license issued by BTA.
 On April 21, 2005, Tu Xing Tian Xia was issued an ICP license by BTA.
 On December 3, 2005, the BTA issued to Sogou Information an ICP license.
+On September 14, 2007, the BTA issued to Gamease Age an ICP license.
 All of these ICP licenses have a term of five years and are subject to annual inspections.